jackspirou/clientjs/README.md

 These are the three things that make ClientJS different than other fingerprinting libraries:

 1. It is pure JavaScript
-2. It is lightweight, 43 KB
+2. It is lightweight at 43 KB
 3. All user data points are designed to available, not just the 32 bit integer fingerprint

       Version: 1.0